-Over coming months, you will notice member-led, member-only interest groups that complement our excellent program of conversation leader, speaker focused events.
+You will notice member-led, member-only forums that complement our excellent program of conversation leader, speaker focused events.

 Enhancing how we learn and exchange ideas, these interest groups give you access to meet with fellow members, in small cohorts and in intimate settings, to explore and discuss a range of special themes.

 Don’t just take our word for it, hear what a member has said: “It was really interesting to hear the views of people with such radically different experiences and, as always, it gave one considerable food for thought.
 The excellent way in which in the discussion was guided gave us a number of insightful questions for us to reflect and comment on.”